xpack-dev-tools/openocd-xpack/README-MAINTAINER.md

 - push the `xpack-develop` branch to GitHub
 - possibly push the helper project too

-From here it'll be cloned on the production machines.

 ## Run the CI build

 The automation is provided by GitHub Actions and three self-hosted runners.